User and Admin Access Control

 Automatic user registration

-The "automatic user registration" feature refers to the ability to automatically create an account for a user in database if the user is already registered with KeyCloak.
-This can be set under the federation settings, inside the discovery settings page.
-A user would typically have an account with KeyCloak if he is granted access in another instance of Cafe Variome within the same KeyCloak domain.
-This usually indicates that these nodes of Cafe Variome are in the same federation network, and users are expected to be able to access the data from the different nodes.
-So, to simplify the account creation, Cafe Variome can create a **disabled ** user account automatically once a user tries to log in to this node, or his access token is sent to this node during a federation query.
-The admin can then enable the account, allow login, or grant access to data sources.
-When this feature is enabled, the system will automatically create a user account for all users in other installations during a status sync of the network.
+This feature allows for the automatic creation of a user account in the database if the user is already registered with KeyCloak.
+This feature can be configured under the federation settings on the discovery settings page.
+Typically, a user will have a KeyCloak account if they have been granted access to another instance of Cafe Variome within the same KeyCloak domain.
+This usually means that the Cafe Variome nodes are part of the same federation network, allowing users to access data across different nodes.
+To simplify the account creation process, Cafe Variome can automatically create a disabled user account when the user attempts to log in to this node, or when their access token is sent during a federation query.
+The admin can then enable the account, allow the user to log in, or grant access to specific data sources.

-Granting roles to user
+Granting roles to users

 Or by editing the user in the user management page.